This article describes scheduling a Windows Defender Antivirus scan in Windows 10.

 If your computer is shutdown, this task will fail to run

 The trigger above runs daily at midnight and stops the task if it runs for more than 2 hours.
-You can configure more advanced settings like repeating every 1 or 4, or 8 hours.
-You can also delay the task randomly.
-But the basic settings should work fine.
+You can configure more advanced settings, such as repeating every 1, 4, or 8 hours.

 Congratulations!
 You’ve successfully scheduled the Windows Defender Antivirus task.